 decades.
 New materials have enabled the use of transparent walls and ceilings,

-spacious and filled with interactive technology.
+spacious and filled with a range of interactive technology.

 the rear, where they collapse and are hidden from view.
 The remaining